stefanofa/awesome/TOPICS.md

 *   [formbricks/formbricks](https://github.com/formbricks/formbricks) - Open Source Qualtrics Alternative

 *   [unkeyed/unkey](https://github.com/unkeyed/unkey) - Open source API management platform

+*   [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - Openpanel is an open-source web and product analytics platform that combines the power of Mixpanel with the ease of Plausible and one of the best Google Analytics replacements.

 *   [birobirobiro/awesome-shadcn-ui](https://github.com/birobirobiro/awesome-shadcn-ui) - A curated list of awesome things related to shadcn/ui.